 Monet Painting In His Garden At Argenteuil

 Camps will run Monday -Thursday 9:30am-Noon (with Friday as a rain date)

 We will meet at two or three different local outdoor location each week.
 Locations include, The North Andover Common, Steven Coolidge Place, Holt Hill Conservation Area, Weir Hill Walking Trails, Rolling Ridge, etc.

 Locations are subject to change.
 Some walking is required.

 Students will be required to purchase supplies to participate, we are providing a supply kit for an additional $30 which will be added to the cost.

-We will only be accepting 10 students into each camp week on a first come, first serve basis.
+We will be accepting students into each camp week on a first come, first serve basis.
 Deposits must be made to reserve your space.
-Because of the small class size and nature of plein air painting, all camps will be mixed age ranges.
-Ages 6+
+Camps will be mixed age ranges.

 Painting Supplies: $30